telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 For example, if you want to show page 3 out of a 60-record dataset split into 10 records per page, the Grid will send `skip: 20`, `top: 10`.

 In general, the Grid is platform-agnostic.
 This means that it works with HTTP requests sending and receiving JSON payload.
-For example, to bind the widget to a specific data subset (only to а particular page), instruct the dataSource to use [`serverPaging`](/api/javascript/data/datasource#configuration-serverPaging).
+For example, to bind the widget to a specific data subset (only to a particular page), instruct the dataSource to use [`serverPaging`](/api/javascript/data/datasource#configuration-serverPaging).
 In this way, it will directly use the received data.
 The same rule applies to the filtering, grouping, aggregation, and sorting operations.

 ###### Example